 The funding under this project is for the payment of approved costs to meet the most serious needs of law enforcement in tribal communities.
-The allowable costs for which your agency's award has been approved are limited to those listed on the Financial Clearance Memorandum (FCM), which is included in your agency's award package.
-The FCM specifies the exact items that your agency is allowed to fund with your TRGP Equipment/Training award and specifies the overall amount approved for each budget request category.
-Your agency may not use TRGP Equipment/Training award funds for any costs that are not identified as allowable in the FCM.
+The allowable costs for which your agency's award has been approved are limited to those listed in your agency's award package which specifies the exact items that your agency is allowed to fund with your TRGP Equipment/Training award.
+Your agency may not use TRGP Equipment/Training award funds for any costs that are not identified as allowable in the award package.

-TRGP-Equipment/Training may only be used for the purchase of equipment, technology, training, uniforms, and other items approved by the COPS Office as reflected in the FCM.
+TRGP-Equipment/Training may only be used for the purchase of equipment, technology, training, uniforms, and other items approved by the COPS Office as reflected in the award financial information.
 The COPS Office TRGP funds the purchase of items that have a link to the implementation or enhancement of community policing initiatives in your agency.

-TRGP-Equipment/Training funds may only be used to pay for items and services approved by the COPS Office as reflected in the FCM.
+TRGP-Equipment/Training funds may only be used to pay for items and services approved by the COPS Office as reflected in the award financial information.
 To be eligible for payment under this award, the purchase of approved items must be made on or after the award start date and comply with the guidelines described in the section "Accessing Award Funds" in this manual.
 The section "Financial Record Maintenance" outlines the types of records you must keep to document that you followed this award condition.
-Purchases must also reflect the costs that were approved in the FCM.
+Purchases must also reflect the costs that were approved in the award financial information.

-All recipients should keep and maintain the most recent, approved version of 2020 TRGP application, which will contain the approved costs for this award.
-Refer to your FCM for the list of approved allowable costs.
-Listed below are the budget categories that may appear on your FCM.
+All recipients should keep and maintain the most recent, approved version of 2021 TRGP application, which will contain the approved costs for this award.
+Refer to your award financial information for the list of approved allowable costs.
+Listed below are the budget categories that may appear on your award financial information.
 Your agency may not use TRGP Equipment/Training award funds for any costs identified on the unallowable cost list or for costs under an unallowable category.
-As long as funds are spent during the award period on the approved salaries or benefits (as applicable), equipment, technology, training, or other costs that were documented in your application's budget summary and were approved through the issuance of the FCM, this award condition will be satisfied.
+As long as funds are spent during the award period on the approved salaries or benefits (as applicable), equipment, technology, training, or other costs that were documented in your application's budget summary and were approved through the issuance of the award financial information, this award condition will be satisfied.
 The award number should be indicated on all budgetary documentation including purchase orders, receipts, and other documentation.
-All recipients should keep and maintain the most recent, approved version of their 2020 TRGP application for future reference.
+All recipients should keep and maintain the most recent, approved version of their 2021 TRGP application for future reference.